 - On the Item Description page, provide a title, abstract, and purpose for the item, and describe any constraints related to using the item.
 Provide the title in the Title text box, the abstract in the Description (Abstract) text box, and the purpose in the Summary (Purpose) text box.

 Use constraints may also be provided in the Use Limitation text box.
 If there are no use constraints associated with this item, leave the Use Limitation text box empty.
-The text None will be added automatically in the CSDGM Use Constraints element when you export metadata to an FGDC CSDGM-format XML file if use constraints haven't been provided.
+The text None will be added automatically in the FGDC Use Constraints element when you export metadata to an FGDC-format XML file if use constraints haven't been provided.

 - On the Topics & Keywords page, click New Theme Keywords if a Theme Keywords heading doesn't already exist.
 Provide a list of keywords with each keyword on a separate line in the Theme Keywords text box.
-If they came from a thesaurus, type its name in the Title text box under Thesaurus Citation.
+If they came from a thesaurus, type its name into the Title text box under Thesaurus Citation.
 If the keywords did not come from a thesaurus, leave the Thesaurus Citation section empty.
-The text None will be added automatically in the CSDGM Theme Keyword Thesaurus element when you export metadata to an FGDC CSDGM-format XML file if a thesaurus citation hasn't been provided.
+The text None will be added automatically in the FGDC Theme Keyword Thesaurus element when you export metadata to an FGDC-format XML file if a thesaurus citation hasn't been provided.

 - On the Citation page, the title you already provided appears at the top of the page.
 Click Dates.
-Click the calendar icon next to Published to choose an appropriate publication date.
+Click the calendar icon next to Published to select an appropriate publication date.

-In the calendar, you can scroll through the months using the arrows or click the month and year at the top to choose from a list.
-Click the year at the top of the calendar again to choose from a list of years.
+In the calendar, you can scroll through the months using the arrows or click the month and year at the top to pick from a list.
+Click the year at the top of the calendar again to pick from a list of years.

 The selected date appears on the page.
 If the information is significant, you can also identify the time the item was published.
 Click the up and down arrows to set the hour, or click the hour and type the appropriate number.
 To set the minutes and seconds, click that portion of the time and type the appropriate number.

 - On the Details page under the Resource heading, click New Status if a status doesn't already exist.
-Choose the appropriate value in the Status list to identify the item's progress.
+Select the appropriate value in the Status list to identify the item's progress.

 - On the Extents page, if the item contains spatial data, a bounding box describing its extent will have been added automatically to the metadata.
-A bounding box that was provided manually in the original CSDGM-format metadata content may also have been upgraded.
-If the item's metadata doesn't already include a spatial extent, click New Extent, and then click New Bounding Box under the Extent heading.
+A bounding box that was provided manually in ArcGIS Desktop 9.3.1 may also have been upgraded.
+If the item's metadata doesn't already include a spatial extent, click New Extent, then click New Bounding Box under the Extent heading.
 Provide the appropriate coordinates for the item's bounding rectangle.

-When FGDC CSDGM-format metadata is upgraded, CSDGM Time Period of Content information is stored in a separate extent section that contains only temporal extent information; temporal and spatial extents can be combined in one section when you create new metadata for an item in the current version of ArcGIS Desktop.
-Describe how recent the item's spatial data is in the Description text box, and provide the appropriate date or date range for the resource by clicking either New Temporal Period Extent or New Temporal Instant Extent under the Extent heading.
+When FGDC-format metadata is upgraded, Time Period of Content information is stored in a separate extent section that contains only temporal extent information; temporal and spatial extents can be combined in one section when you create new metadata for an item in the current version of ArcGIS for Desktop.
+Describe how recent the item's spatial data is in the Description text box, and provide the appropriate date or date range for the resource by clicking either the New Temporal Period Extent or the New Temporal Instant Extent under the Extent heading.
 Many individual dates can be provided, if desired; the event that occurred at each date should be explained.

 - On the Maintenance page under the Resource heading, click the appropriate value in the Update Frequency list to describe how often the item is updated.

 - The same use constraints that are provided on the Item Description page are also available on the Constraints page in the General Constraints section in the Use Limitation text box.
-If you didn't provide this information on the Item Description page, you can do so here by clicking New General Constraints and then clicking New Use Limitation.
+If you didn't provide this information on the Item Description page, you can do so here by clicking New General Constraints, then clicking New Use Limitation.
 If there are no use constraints associated with this item, leave the Use Limitation text box empty.
-The text None will be added automatically in the CSDGM Use Constraints element when you export metadata to an FGDC CSDGM-format XML file if use constraints haven't been provided.
+The text None will be added automatically in the FGDC Use Constraints element when you export metadata to an FGDC-format XML file if use constraints haven't been provided.

 Any access constraints associated with the item can also be provided on this page in the Other Constraints text box.
-If a Legal Constraints section doesn't already exist on this page, click New Legal Constraints, and then click New Other Constraints.
+If a Legal Constraints section doesn't already exist on this page, click New Legal Constraints, then click New Other Constraints.
 If there are no access constraints associated with this item, leave the Other Constraints text box empty.
-The text None will be added automatically in the CSDGM Access Constraints element when you export metadata to an FGDC CSDGM-format XML file if access constraints haven't been provided.
+The text None will be added automatically in the FGDC Access Constraints element when you export metadata to an FGDC-format XML file if access constraints haven't been provided.

 - If the item can be accessed on the Internet, provide a link to this online location on the Distribution page.
 For example, you might create a layer or map package and share it on the ArcGIS website.
 After doing so, update metadata for your local copy of the item to reference the URL from which the package is available.
 At the top level of the Distribution page, click New Digital Transfer Options if this heading doesn't already exist.
 Under the Digital Transfer Options heading, click New Online Resource.
 Type an appropriate URL in the Linkage text box.